azurecrystalz/azurecrystalz.github.io/source/_posts/take-a-chance.md

 {% bubble Kohaku %}
 It’s good to see that you’re having your fill.

-I had no idea what we ended up on America’s west coast.
+I had no idea that we ended up on America’s west coast.
 When I came here for “IFF”, I was on the east coast, so seeing a different environment is pretty interesting.
 {% endbubble %}

 {% bubble HiMERU %}